parth-p29/myfoodtracker/README.md

 # myfoodtracker

+Hello Everyone!

-A Flask Web App which allows one to keep tract of their diet and accomplish their fitness goals!
+This is food tracking web app I built using the Flask framework which allows one to keep track of their diet and accomplish their fitness goals!

+#Requirements

 Implemetes REST api, using Flask as the backend and SQLAlchemy as the database wrapper.